Ravikumarchavva/Data-Structures-and-Algorithmns/README.md

 2. Counting occurrences of elements (e.g., word frequency).
 3. Grouping anagrams or similar items.

+## 6. Linked Lists

+Linked lists are a linear data structure where elements are stored in nodes, and each node points to the next node in the sequence.
+This allows for efficient insertion and deletion of elements.

+*Advantages*

+1. Dynamic size: Linked lists can easily grow and shrink in size by adding or removing nodes.
+2. Efficient insertions/deletions: Inserting or deleting elements does not require shifting other elements, as in arrays.
+3. No pre-allocation: Linked lists do not require a fixed size, allowing for more efficient memory usage.

+*Disadvantages*

+1. Memory overhead: Each node requires additional memory for storing a pointer to the next node.
+2. Sequential access: Linked lists do not support random access, making it slower to access elements by index.
+3. Cache locality: Linked lists may have poor cache performance due to their non-contiguous memory allocation.

+*Usage:*

+1. Implementing stacks and queues.
+2. Maintaining a list of items with frequent insertions/deletions.

+## 7. Trees

+Trees are hierarchical data structures consisting of nodes connected by edges.
+Each tree has a root node, and every node can have zero or more child nodes.

+*Advantages*
+1. Hierarchical structure: Trees naturally represent hierarchical relationships, making them ideal for certain applications.
+2. Efficient searching: Balanced trees (e.g., AVL trees, Red-Black trees) provide O(log n) search time.
+3. In-order traversal: Trees can be traversed in a way that retrieves elements in sorted order.

+*Disadvantages*
+1. Complexity: Implementing and maintaining balanced trees can be complex.
+2. Memory usage: Trees may require more memory than simpler data structures due to the overhead of storing pointers.

+*Usage:*

+1. Traversing from top to bottom (e.g., level-order traversal).
+2. Representing hierarchical relationships (e.g., file systems, organization charts).
+3. Implementing search trees (e.g., binary search trees, AVL trees).

+## 8. Graphs

+Graphs are a collection of nodes (or vertices) connected by edges.
+They can be used to represent various real-world systems, such as social networks, transportation systems, and communication networks.

+*Advantages:*

+1. Versatile representation: Graphs can represent a wide range of relationships and structures.
+2. Efficient traversal: Graph algorithms (e.g., BFS, DFS) can quickly explore large networks.
+3. Pathfinding: Graphs can be used to find the shortest path between nodes (e.g., Dijkstra's algorithm).

+*Disadvantages:*

+1. Complexity: Graph algorithms can be more complex to implement and understand than simpler data structures.
+2. Memory usage: Graphs can require more memory to store edges and nodes, especially for dense graphs.
+3. Performance: Some graph algorithms may have high time complexity, making them unsuitable for large graphs.

+*Usage:*

+1. Representing networks (e.g., social networks, transportation networks).
+2. Solving optimization problems (e.g., shortest path, minimum spanning tree).
+3. Modeling relationships between entities (e.g., web pages, citations).

 ---

 <span style='color:skyblue'>Note</span>: Rule of thumb

 - Input ~ 10^4: use O(n^2) algorithms or less.
 - Input ~ 10^5: use O(n log n) algorithms or less.

+---

+# Algorithms

+## 1. Breadth-First Search (BFS)

+BFS is an algorithm for traversing or searching tree or graph data structures.
+It starts at a selected node (often called the "root") and explores all of its neighbours at the present depth and then moves on to nodes at the next depth level.

+At the heart BFS uses a queue to keep track of next nodes to visit.

+*Advantages:*

+1. Finds the shortest number of steps.
+2. Finds all possible paths.